cnunciato/buildkite-sdk/README.md

 ### Ruby

-This one's not yet publishing to RubyGems.
+Still working on this one, so it's not yet publishing to RubyGems.

 ```ruby
 require "buildkite"